 Professor Richard Gilbertson

-In the Winter 2016 issue of The Grey Matters, our printed newsletter, we featured an interview with Professor Richard Gilbertson, our new Chair of GRAM (Grant Review and Monitoring committee), who recently joined the Cancer Centre at Cambridge University from St Jude Children's Research Hospital in the US.
+In the Winter 2016 issue of The Grey Matters, our printed newsletter, we featured an interview with Professor Richard Gilbertson, our Chair of our new Biomedical Scientific Advisory Board (Biomed SAB), who joined the Cancer Centre at Cambridge University from St Jude Children's Research Hospital in the US.
 You can read the full interview below.

 The brains.
 The density of intellectual capacity and the depth and breadth of science ongoing across Cambridge is truly stunning.
 Having worked for 15 years in the US and served on many external advisory boards, Cambridge is the most impressive scientific environment I have encountered.
 One really feels that anything is possible here and we will make a difference for patients.